marksweissma/numenor/README.md

 1. Independent configurable column and row based data management
 2. The wrapper around sklearn's pipeline enabling applying transforms to validation data for early stopping (xgboost) or row-based resampling(i.e SMOTE).
-3. A `Schema` transformer enabling no additional code to stand up a FastAPI app with an automated pydantic Model for valiating the request
+3. A `Schema` transformer enabling no additional code to stand up a FastAPI app with an automated pydantic Model for validating the request

 ## Patterns